moein72002/AKS/README.md

 ```

 ## Evaluation
 We use LLaVA-Video-7B-Qwen2 as our baseline, which can be downloaded from [Hugging Face](https://huggingface.co/lmms-lab/LLaVA-Video-7B-Qwen2/tree/main).
 And you can put the checkpoints under this [path](./checkpoints/llava_video_7b/).

+If you encouter "size mismatch for vision_model.embeddings.patch_embedding.weight", you can refer to this [issue](https://github.com/LLaVA-VL/LLaVA-NeXT/issues/246#issuecomment-2362829804) to solve it.

 We use the [lmms_eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) library to evaluate performance.
 You can follow their instruction to install the evaluation enviroment.